shafy/shafyy/content/post/homeschooling.md

 Obviosuly, I believe that the future of K-12 education will be primarily online.
 But as I mentioned in the beginning, that's not called homeschooling, that's just called a virtual or online school.

+Go to [this Twitter thread](https://twitter.com/canolcer/status/1165717158988529664) to let me know what you think or just to insult random people on Twitter.